oreofeolurin/sga5-blog-api/README.md

 # #SGA5 Blog API (blog-api)

-A sample blog api, demostrating frontend authentication
+A sample blog API, demonstrating front-end authentication for #SGA5

 ### Introduction
 This demostrates the autentication using JWT of a typical Web API.